Lido V3 Architecture

 |---|---|

-| Staking Vault | Represents an isolated staking environment: holds ETH, submits validator deposits and trigger validator withdrawals.
+| Staking Vault | Represents an isolated staking environment: holds ETH, submits validator deposits and triggers validator withdrawals.
 Each vault has an owner and is tied to a chosen node operator. |

 | Vault Hub | Central registry and coordination layer between Vaults and the main Lido protocol.
 Manages vault metadata, enforces collateralization constraints, and handles minting/burning of stETH against vault collateral. |